nathan-yan/deep-gui/README.md

 ![flatten layer](https://raw.githubusercontent.com/nathan-yan/deep-gui/backend/readme_imgs/image2.png)

 Congratulations!
-It may not look like it, but you’ve made your first (albeit very simple) neural network in Gradient!
+It may not look like it, but you’ve made your first (albeit very simple) neural network in Deep-GUI!
 To actually compile your network, click on the “compile ->” button on the top right.
 There is one final thing to do, which is to change your `example_workspace/template.py` file.
 Deep-GUI works with two files: `template.py` and `compiled.py`.
 The template file is what the user actually edits.
 The compiled file is what is generated, and it's what you execute in Python.
 If the server is running (python server.py), updating `template.py` will automatically update `compiled.py`.
 The only difference between the two files is that there is a special line on line 27 of `template.py` that looks like:

 ```python
 27  net = @network(['flatten_0.input'], ['softmax_0.output'])